W3C logoWeb Accessibility Initiative (WAI) logo

 Introduction

-Your feedback to an organization can help improve the accessibility of websites for you and many other users who may be experiencing the same problems.
-Feedback from individuals with accessibility needs, disability organizations, and older people's organizations have resulted in improvements to many websites.
-While website owners often have many priorities for changes and improvements, the more an organization hears about accessibility from its visitors or customers, the more likely it is that this will become a high priority.
-Just learning that some people are experiencing problems might be the motivation an organization needs to make the changes that will make a difference.
+Your feedback to an organization can help improve the accessibility of websites for you and many other people who use the websites.
+Website owners have many priorities for changes and improvements, and the more an organization hears about accessibility from people who use their website, the more likely it is that accessibility will become a higher priority.
+Positive feedback is useful, as well as critical feedback.

-In many countries websites are required to be accessible by national policies.
-The UN Convention on the Rights of Persons with Disabilities also confirms your right to access information and services via the Internet.
-Accessible websites additionally provide business benefits for website owners as well as improving the experience for people with and without disabilities, so your feedback might be helpful for realizing these benefits.
+Some website owners are not even aware of the importance of making their website accessible.
+Websites are required to be accessible in many countries by national policies.
+The UN Convention on the Rights of Persons with Disabilities states that people with disabilities have a right to access information and services via the Internet.
+Also, accessible websites provide business benefits for website owners and benefits for people without disabilities.

 Identify Key Contacts